History of Los Angeles

-Early times
+Indigenous history

 By 3000 BCE, the area was occupied by the Hokan-speaking people of the Milling Stone Period who fished, hunted sea mammals, and gathered wild seeds.
-They were later replaced by migrants — possibly fleeing drought in the Great Basin — who spoke a Uto-Aztecan language called Tongva.
+They were later replaced by migrants—possibly fleeing drought in the Great Basin—who spoke a Uto-Aztecan language called Tongva.
 The Tongva people called the Los Angeles region Yaa in that tongue.

 By the 1700s CE, there were 250,000 to 300,000 native people in California and 5,000 in the Los Angeles basin.
 The land occupied and used by the Tongva covered about 4,000 sqmi.
 It included the enormous floodplain drained by the Los Angeles and San Gabriel rivers and the southern Channel Islands, including the Santa Barbara, San Clemente, Santa Catalina, and San Nicolas Islands.
 They were part of a sophisticated group of trading partners that included the Chumash to the west, the Cahuilla and Mojave to the east, and the Juaneños and Luiseños to the south.
 Their trade extended to the Colorado River and included slavery.

 The lives of the Tongva were governed by a set of religious and cultural practices that included belief in creative supernatural forces.
 They worshipped Chinigchinix, a creator god, and Chukit, a female virgin god.
 Their Great Morning Ceremony was based on a belief in the afterlife.
 In a purification ritual, they drank tolguache, a hallucinogenic made from jimson weed and salt water.
 Their language was called Kizh or Kij, and they practiced cremation.

 Generations before the arrival of the Europeans, the Tongva had identified and lived in the best sites for human occupation.
 The survival and success of Los Angeles depended greatly on the presence of a nearby and prosperous Tongva village called Yaanga, which was located by the freshwater artesian aquifer of the Los Angeles River.
 Its residents provided the colonists with seafood, fish, bowls, pelts, and baskets.
 For pay, they dug ditches, hauled water, and provided domestic help.
 They often intermarried with the Mexican colonists.

-Spanish era: 1769-1821
+Spanish era

-In 1542 and 1602, the first Europeans to visit the region were Captain Juan Rodriguez Cabrillo and Captain Sebastián Vizcaíno.
+In 1542 and 1602, the first Europeans to visit the region were Captain Juan Rodríguez Cabrillo and Captain Sebastián Vizcaíno.
 The first permanent non-native presence began when the Portolá expedition arrived on August 2, 1769.